 Now here is where the story isn’t tracking true to actual history.
 In the game your parents were married and then had an annulment making you illegitimate.
 But I did some research and it turns out that:

 “any children of an annulled marriage become bastards (who cannot inherit or be declared legitimate at the whim of the peer) and likewise outcasts of society.”

 So this next conflict of this game is to try and inherit the estate is not something that is possible, unless I can prove that the annulment never legally took place and my stepmother’s marriage is invalid.
 I don’t know if the game’s creator’s did any proper research, but let’s see what happens next in the game at the funeral.

 You start this chapter off with your grandmother, the two of you consoling each other over the loss of your father and her son.
 But even though Grandmother is sad, she is also still as conniving and concerned about the estate as ever.
 She eagerly wants me to harpoon the Duke (who we don’t like since he tried to attack me) in order to have a better hold on the estate.
 I’d much rather have the Mr. Darcy/Maxim de Winter-esque character, Mr. Sinclaire.

 Grandmother also warns me not to make a scene at the funeral, and I’ve played enough of these choices game to know that is 100% what my character will do later on-no matter how much I don’t want to.

 You have the option to purchase a black gown to wear to the funeral or wear something else that you already have in your closet, and this kind of option is one I hate.
-I understand the game wants to make money off, but sometimes it makes no sense to have them purchase an item and not provide one.
+I understand the game wants to make money off of you, but sometimes it makes no sense to have them purchase an item and not provide one.
 It’s a funeral!
 But whatever.
-I of course know that it would be clearly uncouth of me not to wear black, so I purchased it.
+I of course know that it would be clearly uncouth of me to not wear black, so I purchased it.